CFCA (AM): Decline and closure

-After the closure of CFCA, the Star remained involved in radio until 1946 by providing content such as news bulletins to CRCT, the Toronto affiliate of the new Canadian Radio Broadcasting Commission and continued to do so when CRCT became CBL, the flagship of the Canadian Broadcasting Corporation when it succeeded the CRBC in 1937.
+After CFCA closed, the Star remained involved in radio by supplying news bulletins and other material to CRCT, the Toronto station operated by the CRBC.
+The arrangement continued after the Canadian Broadcasting Corporation replaced the CRBC in 1936 and CRCT became CBL.

-In 1947, the Star considered re-entering radio broadcasting by applying for an early FM radio license but did not end up pursuing the initiative.
+In 1947, the Star considered returning to broadcasting by applying for an early FM radio licence in Toronto, but the application was not pursued.